-23 Bond Inducement Resolution, if not CHFA-issued PDF For acquisition/rehabilitation projects, provide the following: 24 An attorney's opinion that the ten-year rule requirements are met.
-If the existing project is currently federally assisted, the applicant must provide evidence of the existing federal assistance to be exempt from the ten-year rule requirement.
-An attorney's opinion is not required if the applicant provides evidence of the exemption from the ten-year rule (e.g., Section 8 Housing Assistance Payment or HAP contract or RHS Rental Assistance Contract).
-PDF 25 A Property Conditions Assessment (see Appendix B for Property Conditions Assessment requirements); scope of work must be identified PDF 26 Cost estimate from a third-party general contractor, cost estimator or architect.
-Must be entered on CHFA's CSI template in Excel format with both summary and detail provided.
-Scope of work must be identified and costs must match the Development Budget worksheet in the LIHTC Excel application Excel 27 An appraisal with the land value calculated separately from the building value Х PDF 28 For acquisition/rehab of unrestricted properties or acquisition/rehab of existing affordable properties, a relocation plan for addressing the potential displacement of current residents.
+28 An appraisal must be provided that is no older than six months from the date of application.
+Existing apartment properties should be valued in an "as-is" condition based on the existing subsidized rents (Section 8 HAP, Rural Development, etc.) or the existing LIHTC rent restrictions if the property is not subsidized.
+Adaptive reuse properties, where an existing building is being converted into new apartments, should be valued in an "as-is" condition prior to the conversion.
+In both instances, the land value contribution must be determined and reported separately in the same appraisal report The applicant must ensure that the appraiser preparing the appraisal contact kdillinger@chfainfo.com or 303.297.7361 prior to preparing the appraisal for the project. Х PDF 29 For acquisition/rehab of unrestricted properties or acquisition/rehab of existing affordable properties, a relocation plan for addressing the potential displacement of current residents must be provided.
 Such a plan must include a budget for providing moving and utility hook-up costs for all residents that wish to move or that are required to move.
 An owner certification must be provided that all residents have been informed of the availability of such funds.
-X PDF

-The following documents are not required with the preliminary application; however, they are required prior to the issuance of the Initial Determination Letter 32 Executed Agreement for Section 42(m)(2)(D) Determination (not required for CHFA issued bonds) The These documents are required when the bonds are issued: 33 Executed Issuer Certificate (CHFA will prepare when CHFA is the issuer) PDF 34 Election of APR - Original X PDF 35 Designation of Gross Rent Floor PDF 36 Partnership agreement: The partnership agreement must be fully executed and must identify the equity commitment, the equity factor and pay-in schedule, and a Deferred Developer Fee date certain repayment date.
+PDF The e follo wing documents are not required with the preliminary application; however, they are required pric Initial Determination Letter r to the is suance of the 30 Executed Agreement for Section 42(m)(2)(D) Determination (not required for CHFA-issued bonds) PDF These documents are required when the bonds are issued: 31 Executed Issuer Certificate (CHFA will prepare when CHFA is the issuer) PDF 32 Election of APR - Original Х PDF 33 Designation of Gross Rent Floor PDF 34 Partnership agreement: The partnership agreement must be fully executed and must identify the equity commitment, the equity factor and pay-in schedule, and a deferred developer fee date certain repayment date.
 In addition, the agreement must list the terms of all funding sources, loans, equity pay-in, equity contributions, and the requirements of Section 4.A, "Minimum Operating Reserve Requirements."
 The agreement must state the amount of the operating reserve and the amount must equal or exceed the operating reserve approved by CHFA.
 The partnership name and tax ID must also match the Certificate as to Ownership and Basis, Attorney Opinion, and CPA Opinion.
-PDF For State Credit projects, provide the following: 37 Copy of recorded public hearing - written transcript, published meeting notification; must list the date, time, and location of the hearing, list of attendees and comments, and person providing the comments PDF 38 Letter of interest or commitment of contribution to the project from local government PDF

-Written commitment from local government of monetary, inkind or other support benefiting the project.
+PDF For State Credit projects, provide the following: 35 Copy of recorded public hearing - written transcript, published meeting notification; must list the date, time, and location of the hearing, list of attendees and comments, and person providing the comments PDF 36 Letter of interest or written commitment from local government of monetary, in-kind, or other support benefiting the project.
 If the local support is in the form of property tax exemption by inclusion of the local housing authority in the project ownership, the written commitment must include the resolution resulting from the public vote or board of directors of the housing authority and confirmation must be provided that the county recognizes the role of the housing authority as special limited partner in the partnership sufficient to grant the real estate tax exemption.
+PDF